 Special Course Features

-The teaching method employed in Mathematics 409 is a version (adjusted for distance education) of what is known as the Moore method, developed by Robert L. Moore, who taught mathematics at the University of Texas from about 1920 to 1969.
-Traditionally, Moore-method instruction takes place in a small classroom situation with a maximum of about twenty students.
-The method is based on the realization that students gain a deeper understanding of a topic when they explore it for themselves.
+The teaching method employed in MATH 409 is a version of the Moore method, adjusted for online education.
+This method is based on the finding that students gain a deeper understanding of a topic when they explore it for themselves.

-As a record of this exploration, each student is expected to keep a course notebook, divided into chapters, in which they write out solutions to exercises, proofs of theorems, answers to questions, general ideas on the course material, and other observations relevant to the course.
-This notebook is the student's record of progress in their exploration of number theory.
-When the student completes each chapter in the textbook, they will send copies of the corresponding pages of the course notebook to the tutor for grading.
+As a record of your exploration, you will keep a course notebook, divided into units, in which you write out solutions to exercises, proofs of theorems, answers to questions, general ideas on the course material, and other observations relevant to the course.
+This notebook is your record of progress in your exploration of number theory.
+When you complete each unit in the course, you will send a copy of the corresponding pages of your notebook to your instructor for grading.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized study counterparts.